-6.4 Options not considered
+6.4 Options considered but not taken further

 The initial supply to the Sydney Science Park precinct has been established with the development of two 11kV feeders from Luddenham zone substation (along with the associated 11/22kV transformers).
 These developments have been triggered by applications to connect.
 However, the magnitude of the Sydney Science Park development is expected to outstrip the supply that will be made available from these additional feeders.
 Further, the capacity of Luddenham zone substation will become constrained due to the development and load uptake on these feeders.